 - limited in time

-If you find yourself at a checkpoint in Barry County, MO, speak to a Combs Waterkotte DUI attorney near you at (314) 900-HELP.
-Our skilled Barry County, MO attorneys will ferociously defend you and protect your rights in the court of law.
-Reach out to us online to review your case with a kind and cunning DUI attorney near you today.
+If you are going through a checkpoint in Barry County, MO, speak to a Combs Waterkotte DUI attorney near you at (314) 900-HELP.
+Our determined Barry County, MO attorneys will tenaciously defend you and protect your rights in the court of law.
+Contact us online to review your case with a kind and cunning DUI attorney near you today.

 Get the best quality criminal defense available in Barry County, MO through Combs Waterkotte.
-A Combs Waterkotte DUI attorney near you will protect you against the court and navigate the legal process when you have been arrested for driving under the influence in Barry County or anywhere in Missouri.
-In addition, our top Barry County, MO defense lawyers can help you with a wide range of other case types, including:
+At Combs Waterkotte, a DUI attorney near you will protect you against the court and navigate the legal process when you have been arrested for driving under the influence of alcohol or drugs in Barry County or anywhere in Missouri.
+Our team of Barry County, MO attorneys have expertise in a number of other case types, including:

-Learn more about the different DUI charges in Missouri and how Combs Waterkotte’s DUI attorneys in Barry County, MO can defend you.
+Learn more about the different DUI cases in Missouri and what the DUI attorneys near you with Combs Waterkotte near Barry County, MO can do to help you.

 - DWI/DUI Lawyer in St. Louis